ucs-compute-solutions/FlexPodXCS-N9K-ICO-WorkFlows/README.md

 https://www.cisco.com/c/en/us/products/collateral/servers-unified-computing/ucs-x-series-modular-system/flexpod-xcs-solution-with-intersight-wp.html

 Uber work-flow can be imported to your Intersight account using Import feature in Orchestration menu.
 Intersight account must have premier license installed in order to enable Intersight Cloud Orchestrator feature set.
-Importing uber work-flow alone, imports all sub-workflows, custom tasks, config tasks and validation tasks all together.
+Importing uber work-flow alone, imports all sub-workflows, custom tasks, config tasks, parallel loop tasks, conditional tasks and validation tasks all together.
 There is no other requirement needed to run the work-flow except giving required inputs during the work-flow execution.

 <img width="1511" alt="Screen Shot 2022-05-04 at 4 20 16 PM" src="https://user-images.githubusercontent.com/12057795/166840700-5e0344bf-ca77-4fd7-9271-711e31042867.png">